2022 Salary Ranges: How Much Do Project Managers Make?

 You can also prove your worth by using a project management tool that makes it easy to track project success and share your wins with others.
 With TeamGantt, you’ll have all the features you need to ensure projects finish on time and under budget.

 - Project Management Institute (PMI).
-Earning Power: Project Management Salary Survey 10th Edition (2018).
-Salary data based on survey responses from 10,937 U.S. project management practitioners.
+Earning Power: Project Management Salary Survey—Twelfth Edition (2021).
+Salary data based on survey responses from 7,575 U.S. project management practitioners.